weecology/lab-manual/RA-TA-Rights.md

 As an RA/TA at the University of Florida, you are covered by the rights the graduate student union has negotiated with the university.
-For your reference here is the [full contract](link)
+As a note, these are rights related to your employment status with the university (as opposed to as a student).

-A summary of rights is below.
+A summary of rights is below and the full contract is [here](insert link).
 In cases where the language is squishy in the contract, an attempt has been made to clarify how the policy will be applied to our group.

 ## Leaves of Absence (with pay)
 * If an injury/disability/illness prevents you from conducting your RA/TA duties you cannot be required to do them.
 But you should notify your supervisor immediately.